Line and Surface Integrals

 Surface Integrals

-\[\int_S \phi \,dS \qquad \int_S \phi \,d\mathbf{S} \qquad \int_S \mathbf{F} \cdot d\mathbf{S} \qquad \int_S \mathbf{F} \times d\mathbf{S}\]where $\phi$ is a scalar field and $\mathbf{F}$ is a vector field.
-The integrals themselves are respectively scalar, vector, scalar and vector in nature.
+\[\int_S \phi \,d\mathbf{S} \qquad \int_S \mathbf{F} \,dS \qquad \int_S \mathbf{F} \times d\mathbf{S}\]where $\phi$ is a scalar field and $\mathbf{F}$ is a vector field and $dS$ and $d\mathbf{S}$ are the infinitesimal scalar and vector areas respectively.

 \[\oint_S \mathbf{F} \cdot d\mathbf{S}\]